DeloitteAU/rhythm-ui/packages/rhythm-form-react/README.md

 It's important to note that the components inside the <Text /> component won't be passed the CSS module.
 This means that things like the <Label /> won't be styled.

 You will need to individually hook up each component from this library with it's own CSS module.

+## Generators

+This library uses [plop](https://github.com/amwmedia/plop) to quickly generate component boilerplate.
+The generator will setup up the directory structure and stub out docs and test files for you.

+To generator a component, run ```npm run generate``` and follow the prompts.

+The generators are also useful for newcomers to get a feel for the component structure of this library.